alfredyewang/WEVar/README.md

 WEVar takes UCSC Genome Browser BED file.
 The BED fields are:

 - Chromosome  The name of the chromosome (e.g. chr3, chrY).
-- Start The starting position of the feature in the chromosome or scaffold.
+- Start The starting position of the feature in the chromosome.
 - End The ending position of the feature in the chromosome.
 - Labels Functional or Benign